 Competition: How SigFig Stacks Up?

 SigFig ranks decently next to competitors.
 Not only does it offer a free portfolio tracker, something that’s rather unique in the robo-advisor field, but you can also have a free managed account up to $10,000.
-Wealthfront is similar in that the company also doesn’t charge fees for $10,000 and below.
+Once your portfolio crosses that threshold, the fee is 0.25%.
+Wealthfront charges that same fee for all accounts.
 Where Wealthfront differs is that the minimum deposit is $500 compared to SigFig’s $2,000.
 You also can find more account options at Wealthfront such as college savings plans.
 However, you won’t get a live advisor with Wealthfront, which SigFig offers with all managed accounts.

 If you’re looking for an entirely free robo-advisor, there’s WiseBanyan.
 However, with WiseBanyan you’ll have to pay extra for tax-loss harvesting and other tax strategies, which SigFig offers for all managed taxable accounts.